 - the availability of staff and/or independent parties with the necessary skills and experience, including experience with producing financial statements using the entity’s systems and financial statements model

 - the level of confidence the accountable authority and management have in the entity’s existing financial systems, controls and related processes

-- the level of assurance that the accountable authority and management require about the entity’s ability and capacity to meet its year-end financial statements responsibilities, and
+- the level of assurance that the accountable authority and management require about the entity’s ability and capacity to meet its year-end financial statements responsibilities

-- the benefits to the audit and/or finance committees in meeting their responsibilities.
+- the benefits to the audit and/or financial statements sub-committees in meeting their responsibilities.

-To maximise the effectiveness of the particular approach adopted, the ANAO should be consulted on the feasibility and efficiency of conducting an audit of the hard close statements or those elements completed.
-A decision on whether the ANAO will conduct an audit and how long it will take will be influenced by the capacity of entities to prepare satisfactory auditable financial statements, working papers and other supporting documentation within an agreed timeframe.
+To maximise the effectiveness of the particular approach adopted, the auditors should also be consulted on the feasibility and efficiency of conducting an audit of the hard close statements or those elements completed for a soft close.
+A decision on whether the auditor will conduct an audit and how long it will take will be influenced by the capacity of entities to prepare satisfactory auditable financial statements, working papers and other supporting documentation within an agreed timeframe.
 The audit approach will therefore depend on each entity’s particular circumstances.

-Entities should consult the auditor at an early date so that both parties can discuss and agree an approach that is mutually beneficial.
+Entities should consult their auditors at an early date so that both parties can discuss and agree an approach that is mutually beneficial.
 Entities may also see benefit from internal audit, or an independent party, reviewing the outcome of the particular close process.

 7.3.2 Hard close considerations

-In effect a full hard close is regarded as a full ‘dress rehearsal’ of the end-of-year processes, recognising that some balances and processes can only realistically be calculated or conducted at or after year-end.
+In effect a full hard close is regarded as a full trial run of the end-of-year processes, recognising that some balances and processes can only realistically be calculated or conducted at or after year-end.
 A hard close typically involves:

 - performing reconciliations